 7 Steps to Become More Productive While Working From Home

 Are you finding it difficult to get the same amount of productivity you do in your regular workspace when working from home?
 You’re not alone.
-I’ve been working remotely for over two years, and I’ve been in the same place as you.
+I’ve been working remotely for over two years and in the same place as you.

 The idea of going from a classic 9 to 5 job to working from the comfort of your room sounds fantastic at first.
 That is until you notice your performance plummeting.
 Many of the people forced to work from home thanks to the COVID-19 outbreak are starting to become weary of this.

 Your worries are not baseless.
 Tons of researchers, including Stanford professor Nicholas Bloom, have stated that working from home can significantly boost your performance.
-This is why it’s important to know how you can take advantage of your newly discovered comfort.
+This is why knowing how to take advantage of your newly discovered comfort is important.

 Here are 7 tips for leading a better and more productive remote-work life, based on my experience and what I've learned from others.